hn5092/KAP-manual/en/introduction/get_support.en.md

 If  you are Kyligence registed user, you could

 - Send mail to support@kyligence.io for support
-- Request ticket on KyBot portal

-### Report Issue

-If you meet some issues when running KAP, please contact us in time, you could

-- Send mail to support@kyligence.io for support
-- Request ticket on KyBot portal
+- Request ticket on [KyBot portal](https://kybot.io/home).
+For the information on how to submit a ticket, please see the section of [KyBot](kybot/kybot.en.md).